marcmmiller/covid/client/md/learnmore.md

 like: How many people in my community have active Covid?
 What is my likelihood of encountering someone with active Covid in public?

+Of course, we can only approximate answers to these questions and usually have relatively little information to do it with.
+Therefore, take our risk estimates with a grain of salt: they can serve as a guide to help calibrate your decision making process.

 ##### Underreporting Factor

 To assess risk of exposure to Covid-19 in public places, we need to estimate the